Unipisa/Magma-Lisp/metadata/catalogue.md

 # SW_NAME Catalogue Tree

-COpy here the result of the command `tree -a raw_materials additional_materials`.
+Copy here the result of the command `tree -a raw_materials additional_materials`.